 Setbacks are measured from the front yard, side yard and rear property lines.
 Front setbacks are to be measured from the front edge of any porch or wall of a structure excluding an eave with a maximum of a twenty-four-inch projection into the setback area.
 Rear setbacks are measured from the front edge of any porch or wall of a structure excluding an eave with a maximum of a twenty-four-inch projection into the setback area.
-Side yard setbacks are measured from the setback area.
 Side yard setbacks are measured from the vertical plane of the foundation wall with a maximum of a twenty-four-inch eave projection into the setback area.

-Short-term rental means the rental of all or a portion of a dwelling unit for 30 or fewer days.
-This definition excludes motels, hotels, lodging facilities, rooming houses and bed and breakfasts.
+Short-term rental means the rental of all or a portion of a dwelling unit for thirty (30) days or less.
+This definition excludes hotels, motels, lodging facilities, boarding or rooming houses, and bed and breakfasts.